My First contact with Pablo Picasso’s work

-And this doesn’t mean, that I’m uncritical or indifferent.
-I can love all people, yet object to their actions.
+And this doesn’t mean that I’m uncritical or indifferent.
+I can love all people, yet can object to their actions.

 My openness also gave me the ability to be in new places and not expect things to be in certain ways.

 When I moved to Ukraine for the first time, I remember that I felt like I was learning like a baby.

 Nobody spoke a language I understood, but from watching people and interacting with them, I learned one word, then one more, then how to use it in a sentence and so on.

 When I meet people now who try to learn languages by thinking of a sentence they would say in their language and then try to translate it, it’s a very difficult thing to do and it rarely makes sense.

 Everything gains its meaning from context, that’s the same for languages and the only way to learn this, is by absorbing it without judgement.